jzzvid/vegan_compendium/broccoli-and-rice-au-gervaise.md

 ## Notes
 This version of garry sauce emulates a sharp cheddar-like flavor.
 For a less sharp version of the sauce, half the miso, lemon juice, and mustard and add 1/4 cup soaked cashews.

+If more depth is desired, add in a cup of finely chopped mushrooms or carrots.